Blendify/blender-manual/blender_docs/manual/compositing/types/converter/combine_separate.rst

 This node separates an image into its red, green, blue and alpha channels.
-There's a socket for each channel on the right.
+There is a socket for each channel on the right.

 .. figure:: /images/compositing_nodes_combinergba.png
    :width: 150px